 Interior of Rexall Drugs.
 Everything was upscale back then ..classy and elegant.
 It seemed society cared more about how stores were presented.

 Luckily, it was still Rexall when I was growing up in the 70s and 80s before becoming Long's and then Walgreens in the early 2000s), but it was then called Rexall Dart Square.
 I sold Girl Scout cookies in the parking lot and would often dream of their toy department in the back room.
-I spenso much time there because I was taking tap dance lessons at Al Gilbert Dance Studio just one block North.
+I spent so much time there because I was taking tap dance lessons at Al Gilbert Dance Studio just one block North.
 Rexall Square was also a destination after a fun day at Pony Land, just west of Beverly Park (where the Beverly Center is today).
 And as a teenager, this is where I bought my "choose life" (Wham) T- Shirt.
 I also came to Rexall Square for school supplies and to experiment and play with make up at the fancy cosmetic counters.
 They also had the best jawbreakers.
 My parents shopped at Rexall regularly too.
 Dad always had REX tennis balls in his tennis bag and Mom loved the scented samples they would hand out.
 I think Rexall was the only drug store where you could purchase exclusive perfume only sold at Neiman Marcus, Saks 5th Ave, or Bullock"s Wilshire.
 I would spend HOURS there always wondering who I might bump into.
 Back then show-biz encounters were an every day occurrence.
 I remember seeing Lindsey Wagner testing lipsticks at the counter, Jacklyn Smith in the gift department, Joan Collins browsing through hair products, and Michael Landon buying cigarettes at check out.
 Rexall was like a source of entertainment.
 Later in my 20s, after a late night, I would pop by for great people watching in the wee hours of the night/morning.
 Today, not so much...
 Although, I do see Angelyne and her pink Corvette there on occasion.

 Rexall also had one of the largest book departments in Los Angeles.
 Publishers used to give them books to see how many were sold in week.

 A young girl trying on makeup at the Rexall counter in 1969.
+This was me doing the exact same thing 20 years later.

 During the 1970s and 1980s it changed to "Rexall Square", the way I remember it.